Tom Mandel (poet)

 Tom Mandel (born September 12, 1942) is an American poet whose work is often associated with the Language poets.
 He was born in Chicago and has lived in New York City, Paris and San Francisco.
-Since 2004, he has lived in Lewes, Delaware with his wife the poet and psychotherapist Beth Joselow.
+At present, he lives in the Washington DC area with his wife, the poet and psychotherapist Beth Joselow.

 Biography

 Tom Mandel's name at birth was Thomas Oskar Poeller; he was the child of Jewish immigrants who fled Vienna (after the Anschluss) and then Vichy France (after France's defeat by Germany).

-Mandel was educated in Chicago's jazz and blues clubs (e.g. Theresa's, The Burning Spear and especially The Sutherland Lounge where he was a regular from his early teenage years) and at the University of Chicago, where he studied with philosophers Richard McKeon and Hannah Arendt, novelist Saul Bellow, classicist and translator David Grene, and art critic Harold Rosenberg on the Committee on Social Thought.
+Mandel was educated in Chicago's jazz and blues clubs (e.g. Theresa's, The Burning Spear and especially the Sutherland Lounge where he was a regular from his early teenage years), and at the University of Chicago, where he studied with philosophers Richard McKeon and Hannah Arendt, novelist Saul Bellow, classicist and translator David Grene, and art critic Harold Rosenberg on the Committee on Social Thought.

 A first marriage in Chicago produced two daughters, Jessica and Sarah.
 He has also lived in New York City, Paris, San Francisco and Lewes, Delaware.
-In his twenties, he taught at the University of Chicago and the University of Illinois and was also an editor at the Macmillan Company and a consultant to UNESCO.
+In his twenties, he taught at the University of Chicago and the University of Illinois Chicago and was also an editor at the Macmillan Company and a consultant to UNESCO.
 Becoming interested in collaborative technologies and social computing in the early years of the Internet, he went on to found and/or help found several technology companies.

 Writing

 In San Francisco Mandel became involved with the vein of new poetry that arose there (and in New York) and later became known as Language Poetry.
-He co-curated a reading series with Ron Silliman at the Grand Piano, a coffee house in San Francisco's Haight-Ashbury neighborhood, continuing a series founded by Barrett Watten and edited and published six issues of the magazine MIAM.
-He was Director of the Poetry Center at San Francisco State University in 1978-9.
+He co-curated a reading series with Ron Silliman at the Grand Piano, a coffee house in San Francisco's Haight-Ashbury neighborhood, continuing a series founded by Barrett Watten, and edited and published six issues of the magazine MIAM.
+He was Director of the Poetry Center at San Francisco State University in 1978–79.
 He is the author or co-author of over 20 volumes, and his work has been anthologized in The Norton Anthology of Post-Modern Verse, In the American Tree, 49+1: Poètes Americain, and multiple editions of the annual Best American Poetry.
 Mandel is a co-author of The Grand Piano, an experiment in collective autobiography by ten San Francisco language poets.